reshamas/fastai_deeplearn_part1/lessons/lesson_3_x.md

 - we give names to layers:  conv1, conv2, etc
 - **maxpool** a 2x2 maxpooling will **half** the resolution, both height and width (over non-overlapping cells)
 - **activation** take every single output from maxpool, and give them a **weight**, multiply them, and we get a **sum product**
+- this is called a **fully connected layer**
+- `01:03`:  architectures that make haeavy use of fully convolutional layers can have a lot of weights that take a lot of time; they may have trouble with overfitting and they can be slow
+- we'll look at **VGG** architecture, has up to 19 layers.  first successful deep architecture.
+VGG contains a fully connected layer.
+Has 4,096 activations connected to a hidden layer with 4,096.
+300 million weights of which 250 million are within fully connected layers
+- resnet and resnext do not have a lot of fully connected layers behind the scenes
+- R, G, B:
+- Kaggle iceberg competition, satellite with 2 channels

+`01:08:45` after break
+What happens next?
+After fully connected layer?
+In practice, if we want to calculate which of the 10 digits we're looking at, the single digit is not enough.
+- We would have 10 sets of fully connected weights.
+- last layer has no ReLU, so we can have negatives
 -